Icinga/icinga-doc/markdown/en/configmain.md

 directory paths).
 The CGIs will *not* attempt to read resource files, so you can set restrictive permissions (600 or 660) on them to protect sensitive information.
-You can include multiple resource files by adding multiple resource\_file statements to the main config file - Icinga will process them all.
+You can include multiple resource files by adding process them all.
 See the sample resource.cfg file in the *sample-config/* subdirectory of the Icinga distribution for an example of how to define \$USERn\$ macros.